Gulskogen Manor

 Home / The museum / Venues / Locations / Summer open / Gulskogen Manor

-Get to know the history of the pleasure garden better.
-Visitors can enter the main house and walk around and see the interiors together with a museum host, and with access to digital communication.
-In addition, you can visit the brewery house and the chamber in the side wing where the museum has a kiosk with refreshments.
+Get to know the pleasure garden's history better.
+Visitors can enter the main house and wander around and see the interiors with a museum host.
+In addition, you can visit the brewhouse and the chamber in the side wing, where the museum has a kiosk with refreshments.

 The farm Søndre Skogen was in the late 1700s owned by a wealthy farmer, Hans Hansen Gulskogen.
 When he went to prison and died, the farm went up for auction in 1793.
 Peter Nicolai Arbo and Anne Cathrine Collett, the city's richest jet-set, struck.
 Within a few years, the houses on Gulskogen were converted into a classicist country villa based on Anglo-Danish models, and the lower part of the dirt road was developed into a 30-acre landscape park.